oyvindstegard/autoterm/README.md

 figure out the rest for yourself.
 And take responsibility for the security of your own web.

 The code was written *many years ago* and is old in style, but should work in most browsies.
+Some recent cleanups have been performed, because, well, I couldn't help myself.

 ## Requirements